 Crissy Marsh, the Presidio is a fantastic place for birdwatching.

-Golden Gate Audubon Society’s 100th anniversary, in summer 2017 there are many opportunities to celebrate the Presidio’s beautiful array of birds.
+Here in the park there are many opportunities to celebrate the Presidio’s beautiful array of birds.
 Here are a few ways to get started on your bird explorations.

 Discover Bird Chalk Art by Local Nature Artists on a Self-Guided Adventure